Valley (band)

-Valley is a Canadian indie pop band based in Toronto.
+Valley is a Canadian alternative pop band based in Toronto.

-The band members are lead vocalist Rob Laska, guitarist Michael "Mickey" Brandolino, bassist Alex Dimauro, and drummer Karah James.
+The band members are lead vocalist Rob Laska, bassist Alex Dimauro, and drummer Karah James.
 They received a Juno Award nomination for Breakthrough Group of the Year at the 2020 Juno Awards as well as a nomination for Group of the Year at the Juno Awards of 2022.

 History

 The band formed in 2014 after the members of two other bands accidentally got double-booked for the same time slot at a local recording studio.
+Other names considered were Thieves, The Engineers, and Grouphug.
 They released their debut EP, Car Test, in 2015, and followed up with This Room Is White in 2016.
 In 2018 they released Maybe Side A, the first of two EPs featuring tracks planned for their full-length debut album; the second EP, Maybe Side B, followed in spring 2019, and the full album Maybe was released in September.

-Valley released their single "nevermind" in July 2020, which was then followed by "hiccup" in September.
-On October 15, Valley announced the release of their new EP, sucks to see you doing better which featured both "nevermind" and "hiccup", as well as four new tracks, including an acoustic version of "hiccup".
+Valley released their single "Nevermind" in July 2020, which was then followed by "Hiccup" in September.
+On October 15, Valley announced the release of their EP, Sucks to See You Doing Better, which featured both "Nevermind" and "Hiccup", as well as four new tracks, including an acoustic version of "Hiccup".

-In February 2021, Valley released their single "Like 1999" and announced they would tour with Coin in over 30+ cities across North America, beginning in October.
+In February 2021, Valley released their single "Like 1999" and announced they would tour with Coin in over 30 cities across North America, beginning in October.

-Midway through 2021, they released a new single, "SOCIETY" (styled in all caps), which the band says came from their previous experiences of balancing an accessible narrative with their artistic pursuits.
-On July 23, 2021, they released a new single, "Tempo".
+Midway through 2021, they released the single "Society", which the band says came from their previous experiences of balancing an accessible narrative with their artistic pursuits.
+On July 23, 2021, they released the single "Tempo".

 The single "Homebody" was a nominee for the 2021 SOCAN Songwriting Prize.
-"Oh sh*t... are we in love?" was released on September 1, 2021.
+"Oh Shit...Are We in Love?" was released on September 1, 2021.

+In March 2024, lead guitarist Brandolino announced he was parting ways with the band.
+He stated it was due to wanting to pursue music production full-time.
+Later that year, the band released Water the Flowers, Pray for a Garden on August 30, 2024.
+The album was their first album as a trio and was produced by Chase Lawrence from the band COIN.
+The album was nominated for the 2025 Juno in the category of Alternative Album of the Year.